oleg-shilo/sublime-codemap/README.md

                 ],
 ```

-Create a new `typescript` section an fill it with the the following content:
+Create a new `typescript` section and fill it with the following content:
 ```json
 "typescript": {
                 "regex":